laserpants/elm-burrito-update/README.md

 ## Etymology

-Burritos have appeared in some programming tutorials, serving as an analogy for monads.
+Burritos have appeared in programming tutorials, serving as an analogy for monads.
 Whether or not this is a good pedagogical idea, they do seem to [satisfy the monad laws](https://blog.plover.com/prog/burritos.html).
 For an in-depth treatment of the subject, see [this excellent paper](http://emorehouse.web.wesleyan.edu/silliness/burrito_monads.pdf) by Ed Morehouse.